-Wiley, a Republican, was the representative for New Jersey's 8th congressional district from 1909 to 1911.
+Wiley was the representative for New Jersey’s 8th congressional district and was a Republican.
+He served from 1909 to 1911.

 From Nov 1903 to Mar 1911, Wiley missed 107 of 423 roll call votes, which is 25.3%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.